patrickkunka/bandwidth-throttle-stream/README.md

 #### Handling Output

-In most cases, we need more granular control of data output than simply piping to a writable stream (for example when throttling an HTTP request).
+In most cases however, we require more granular control of data output than simply piping to a writable stream (for example when throttling an HTTP request).

 In these cases, we can use any of the Node.js stream events available such as `data` and `end`: